mahlenmorris/VCVRack/README.md

 ### EXIT FOR and ALL

 ### Other
-All of the OUTn outputs are limited to send values between -10V and 10V.
-Anything higher or lower will be locked down to

 BASICally is intended for the very casual user, with the hope that examples alone will suffice to suggest how programs can be written.
 Because of the UI limitations, detailed error reporting is difficult to provide.
 But if you